backdrop-contrib/slick/README.txt

 o Exportable via CTools.
-o Works with Views, core and contrib fields: Image, Media or Field collection. o Optional and modular skins, e.g.: Carousel, Classic, Fullscreen, Fullwidth, Grid, Split.
-Nothing loaded unless configured so. o Various slide layouts are built with pure CSS goodness. o Nested slicks, image/video/audio slide carousels/overlay or multiple slicks within a single Slick using Field collection, or Views. o Some useful hooks and drupal_alters for advanced works. o Modular integration with various contribs via optional sub-modules to build carousels with multimedia lightboxes or inline multimedia. o Media switcher: Image linked to content, Image to iframe, Image to colorbox, Image to photobox. o Cacheability + lazyload = light + fast.
+o Works with Views, core and contrib fields: Image, Media or Field collection. o Optional and modular skins, e.g.: Carousel, Classic, Fullscreen, Fullwidth, Split, Grid or a multi row carousel. o Various slide layouts are built with pure CSS goodness. o Nested sliders/overlays, or multiple slicks within a single Slick via Field collection, or Views. o Some useful hooks and drupal_alters for advanced works. o Modular integration with various contribs to build carousels with multimedia lightboxes or inline multimedia. o Media switcher: Image linked to content, Image to iframe, Image to colorbox, Image to photobox. o Cacheability + lazyload = light + fast.